 If weather permits, try the hiking trails.
 The short circuit at the White Domes Loop Trail passes through slot canyons with colorful sandstone walls.

 Summer temperatures are usually over 100 degrees so if you dare to explore during this time of year, be sure to head out early and take plenty of water.
 Temperatures in the winter are much cooler and often ideal for hiking.

-Can’t get enough red rocks?
-Check out Utah’s Amazing National Parks.
+Can’t get enough of red rock climbing?
+Check out Utah National Park Road Trip

 Travel just south of Carson City to Discovery Kid-Friendly Carson Valley: The Hidden Nevada